-I’ve gotten a ton of emails like the one below recently.
+I’ve gotten a ton of emails like this recently.

 From: Timothy Jenkins<Clarkson@minfigur.com>